xukeyu-phy/DME_ROM-Collab/README.md

 This will:

-1. Generate a non-uniform 3D grid
+1. Generate a non-uniform or equal-ratio 3D grid
 2. Run the time evolution
 3. Save results to `Out_data/` directory

+*Note:* We recommend using RK2 to calculate.

 ### 4.3 Running the ROM